Scaffold-Stark/speedrunstark/README.md

    - Creates buy pressure for MyUSD

 5. 📊 **Oracle (`Oracle.cairo`)**
-   - Provides ETH/MyUSD and ETH/USD price feeds
+   - Provides STRK/MyUSD and STRK/USD price feeds
-   - ETH/USD price is **fixed** at the time you deploy the contracts
+   - STRK/USD price is **fixed** at the time you deploy the contracts

-> ⚠️ The real world ETH price being fixed is just a shortcut on our parts to simplify the overall process of understanding the mechanics at play.
-It would be substantially harder to track the impact of the peg manipulation devices if we also had to account for a changing ETH price.
+> ⚠️ The real world STRK price being fixed is just a shortcut on our parts to simplify the overall process of understanding the mechanics at play.
+It would be substantially harder to track the impact of the peg manipulation devices if we also had to account for a changing STRK price.

 6. 📈 **Rate Controller (`RateController.cairo`)**
    - Manages borrow and savings rates